Majma al-Zawa'id: Majma al-Zawa'id

-It is considered secondary because it was collected from previous hadith collections and does not include the isnad of the hadith.
+It is considered secondary because it was collected from previous hadith collections.
 In spite of the fact that its source books are primarily arranged as musnads, Majma' al-Zawa'id is arranged in the manner of a sunan collection – by topical chapter titles relating to jurisprudence.
 The author provides commentary on the authenticity of each hadith and evaluates some of the narrators.
 He is, however, considered to have been somewhat lenient in his rulings upon the hadith he graded.

 Praise

 Al-Kattani described al-Majma al-Zawa'id as being "from the most beneficial books of hadith, or rather, there is no book comparable to it and an equivalent has yet to be authored."

 Origins

 Majma al-Zawa'id combines several earlier works of the author.
 Those works are: